clement-chaneching/pixi-pylance-test/README.md

 ## Remarks

 As mentioned in the open bug :
-- it works with test2 is not "editable"
+- It works with test2 when not "editable"
 - Adding pip, running pixi shell and trying to use `pip install -e ../test2` doest not solve this issue